Towards Large-scale 3D Representation Learning with Multi-dataset Point Prompt Training: Experiments

-\mypara{Data efficient benchmark.} In \tabref{tab:data_efficient}, we also report results on the ScanNet Data Efficient benchmark~\cite{hou2021exploring}, in which the percentage of either scene reconstruction or annotation is limited.
-Also, our method integrates MSC~\cite{wu2023masked}, and compares with previous pre-training methods.
-Still, our method shows consistently superior performance under the data efficient setting.
+\mypara{Data efficient benchmark.} In \tabref{tab:data_efficient}, we report results for the ScanNet Data Efficient benchmark~\cite{hou2021exploring}, where scene reconstruction or annotation percentages are limited.
+Our method, integrating MSC~\cite{wu2023masked}, is compared with prior pre-training methods and consistently outperforms them under data efficient settings.